-White rooms appear bigger, and if you paint your small kitchen cabinets white or another light-reflective color, the space will appear bigger.
+White rooms appear bigger, and if you paint your small kitchen cabinets white or another light-reflective color, space will appear bigger.

 Small kitchen cabinets can also be left open without doors—or given glass-paneled doors to make them (and your overall space) appear bigger.

 17. Choose the Right Kitchen Furniture